mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 - The post-S4 authority reconciliation is banked at `6f893be`.
 After each source or authority bank, the untracked `data` symlink is the only expected status entry and remains untouched.
+- Live production parser source is the rejected M3 coordinate `90d4ec5` across `lazy.ts`, `leaf.ts`, `parser.ts`, `state.ts`, and `utils.ts`
+  (221 additions / 264 deletions versus M2).
+M2 at `de36d57` is the accepted
+  performance control, not the live production source.
+- Value R2 formation remains admitted with zero parser execution/product/ release credit: root receipt `0c151de9…`, binding `a27d72a4…`, root quartet `b4d46ec1…`/`f77870b0…`/`9073d0f7…`/`f2cc76f1…`, owner verification `7865862a…`.
+- Fresh P2-L gates: focused leaves 8/8 and S regressions 13/13; package suite
+  14/14 files and 134/134 tests; strict TypeScript; production build;
+  manifest, no-CSS-surface, subpath, packrat, no-span and no-dead-combinator proofs green.
+Its sealed unchanged-production `proof:perf` run is RED at +82.7% against 15%; private prototype changes cannot cause the production regression, but it is not waived.
-- Fresh U gates: focused U plus S-kernel suite 37/37; package suite 14/14 files and 134/134 tests; strict TypeScript; production build; manifest, no-CSS-surface, subpath, packrat, no-span and no-dead-combinator proofs green.
-The unchanged production JSON `proof:perf` guard is currently RED across four fresh runs at +21.3% to +45.4% against its 15% checked-in threshold.
-U changes only private prototype/test files, so this movement is not attributed to a production diff and receives no waiver.
+- U gates: 24/24 unordered cases plus 13/13 S-kernel regressions; package suite 14/14
+  files and 134/134 tests; strict TypeScript; production build; manifest, no-CSS-surface, subpath, packrat, no-span and no-dead-combinator proofs green.
+The reported four-run production JSON range of +21.3% to +45.4% has no raw entry in U's 18-entry manifest and is therefore **UNSEALED**.
+  The guard remains RED, but that numeric range carries no evidence credit.
 - Earlier S8 gates: focused hostile suite 13/13; package suite 14/14 files and
   134/134 tests; strict TypeScript; production build; manifest, no-CSS-surface, subpath, packrat, no-span and no-dead-combinator proofs all